Welcome to Winchester Poetry Festival

 Winchester Poetry Festival presents Winchester Poetry Prize 2024 longlisted poet Hilary Davies as special guest at The Railway Inn’s monthly celebration of spoken word, Poetry Platform.
 In this special collaborative event, Hilary will be reading from her latest collection, Compass Light, which explores our relationships with both the human and natural world.
 As always, there will be an Open Mic for local poets to share their work too.

-Hilary Davies will be reading from her forthcoming fifth collection, Compass Light (Renard Press).
+Hilary Davies will be reading from her fifth collection, Compass Light (Renard Press).
 She is a former Chairman of the Poetry Society, and has been an RLF Fellow at King’s College, London and the British Library.
 In 2023 she was shortlisted for the Michael Marks Environmental Poet of the Year award.

 Tickets are not required for this event - booking will give you an email reminder only.
 Arrive early to sign up for Open Mic.